-- 1. The 1945 Constitution of the Republic of Indonesia; - 2.
-Law Number 68 of 1958 concerning Ratification of the Convention on Women's Political Rights; - 3.
-Law of the Republic of Indonesia Number 7 of 1984 concerning Ratification of the Convention Regarding the Elimination of All Forms of Discrimination Against Women; - 4.
-Law Number 39 of 1999 concerning Human Rights; - 5.
-Law Number 23 of 2004 concerning the Elimination of Domestic Violence; - 6.
-Law Number 11 of 2005 concerning Ratification of the International Convenant on Economic, Social and Cultural Rights; - 7.
-Law Number 12 of 2005 concerning Ratification of the International Covenant on Civil and Political Rights; - 8.
-Law Number 21 of 2007 concerning the Eradication of Trafficking in Persons; - 9.
-Presidential Instruction Number 9 of 2000 concerning Gender Mainstreaming in National Development: - 10.
-Presidential Regulation Number 23 of 2011 concerning the 2011-2014 Human Rights Action Plan; - 11.
-Law Number 21 of 2007 concerning Eradication of the Crime of Trafficking in Persons; and - 12.
-Government Regulation Number 9 of 2008 concerning Procedures and Mechanisms for Integrated Services for Witnesses and/or Victims of the Crime of Trafficking in Persons.
+- the 1945 Constitution of the Republic of Indonesia; - Act No. 68 of 1958 concerning Ratification of the Convention on Women's Political Rights; - Law of the Republic of Indonesia Number 7 of 1984 concerning Ratification of the Convention Regarding the Elimination of All Forms of Discrimination Against Women; - Act No. 39 of 1999 concerning Human Rights; - Act No. 23 of 2004 concerning the Elimination of Domestic Violence; - Act No. 11 of 2005 concerning Ratification of the International Covenant on Economic, Social and Cultural Rights; - Act No. 12 of 2005 concerning Ratification of the International Covenant on Civil and Political Rights;

+- Act No. 21 of 2007 concerning the Eradication of Human Trafficking; - Presidential Instruction No. 9/2000 on Gender Mainstreaming in National Development; - Presidential Regulation Number 23 of 2011 concerning the 2011-2014 Human Rights Action Plan; - Act No. 21 of 2007 concerning Eradication of the Crime of Human trafficking; and - Government Regulation Number 9 of 2008 concerning Procedures and Mechanisms for Integrated Services for Witnesses and/or Victims of the Crime of Human trafficking.

-Although it already has international instruments and national instruments in upholding human rights, however, the cases of criminal acts of trafficking in persons occurring in this country are actually increasing day by day.
-The reason is that in 2018 there were 177 victims of human trafficking in this country,1
+Although it already has international instruments and national instruments in upholding human rights, however, the cases of criminal acts of human trafficking occurring in this country are actually increasing day by day.
+Originally there were 177 in 2018 who were victims of human trafficking in this country,

-Furthermore, KOMNAS PEREMPUAN CATAHU again noted that in 2020 there were 406,178 cases of violence against women or women, including 153 cases of human trafficking.2 This clearly contradicts human values as mandated by the second principle of Pancasila and the fourth paragraph of the Preamble to the Constitution of the Republic of Indonesia.
-Trafficking in persons has contributed to the destruction of the future of the nation's future generations.
+Furthermore, KOMNAS PEREMPUAN CATAHU again noted that in 2020 there were 406,178 cases of violence against women or women, including 153 cases of human trafficking.This clearly contradicts human values as mandated by the second principle of Pancasila and the fourth paragraph of the Preamble to the Constitution of the Republic of Indonesia.
+Human trafficking has contributed to the destruction of the future of the nation's future generations.
 This is because human trafficking can cause trafficking victims to suffer from various diseases and experience extraordinary trauma.

-Problems related to the increasing number of trafficking in persons against women also occur in the city of Semarang.
-According to the Legal Resource Center for Gender Justice and Human Rights (LRC-KJHAM) in 2019, there have been 10 cases of trafficking in persons, according to the Legal Resource Center for Gender Justice and Human Rights.
-LRC-KJHAM stated that the highest number of human trafficking cases occurred in areas with weak economic levels of society.3
+Problems related to the increasing number of human trafficking against women also occur in the city of Semarang.
+According to the Legal Resource Center for Gender Justice and Human Rights (LRC-KJHAM) in 2019, there have been 10 cases of human trafficking, according to the Legal Resource Center for Gender Justice and Human Rights.
+LRC-KJHAM stated that the highest number of human trafficking cases occurred in areas with weak economic levels of society.

-This dilemmatic situation is further exacerbated by the existence of a criminal justice system paradigm that only starts with revenge against the perpetrators through the provisions of existing criminal sanctions, while the restoration of the rights and conditions of victims of trafficking in persons has never been considered properly.
+This dilemmatic situation is further exacerbated by the existence of a criminal justice system paradigm that only starts with revenge against the perpetrators through the provisions of existing criminal sanctions, while the restoration of the rights and conditions of victims of human trafficking has never been considered properly.